 Such reports were certainly a marked change from the Antonescu regime; this expression of concern for Jews was not something that had characterised broadcasts before 23 August.
 But the reality was not so straightforward.
 As the broadcasts indicate, life remained terribly hard for Romanian Jews still under German or Hungarian control; but the implication that Jews were now being well treated in Romania itself bears further scrutiny.

-Before August 1944, the small number of families and individuals, mostly from the Regat, permitted to return from Transnistria to Romania after December 1943, were mistreated by local authorities, beaten and forced to pay bribes.
-Although, as Ancel notes, the decision by a regime that wo years earlier had promised to eradicate the Jews to permit the return of any survivors at all is remarkable; but at the same time as making the return passage as difficult as possible, the Antonescu regime still made use of antisemitism, and “linked the spectre of losing the war, a Soviet takeover of the country, and Jewish domination of the Romanian people.”
+Before August 1944, the Jewish families and individuals (approximately 7,000 people), mostly from the Regat, permitted to return from Transnistria to Romania after December 1943, were mistreated by local authorities, beaten and forced to pay bribes.
+Although, as Ancel notes, the decision by a regime that two years earlier had promised to eradicate the Jews to permit the return of any survivors at all is remarkable; but at the same time as making the return passage as difficult as possible, the Antonescu regime still made use of antisemitism, and “linked the spectre of losing the war, a Soviet takeover of the country, and Jewish domination of the Romanian people.”
 Ironically, the Soviet occupation of Romania ended the repatriation process with 43,519 Romanian Jews from Bessarabia and Bukovina trapped in Transnistria; only those from southern Bukovina were now eligible to return, the rest were considered Soviet citizens.
 Only after protracted negotiations did the Soviets allow, on several occasions in 1945 and 1946, these Jews (and others, from Poland, Hungary, the Baltic States and elsewhere) to cross the border into Romania.

 Following Romania’s switching of sides, the racial legislation of the Antonescu era was abolished and all Romanians became formally equal before the law.
 The Defence Ministry issued an order, for example, on 15 November 1944, stating that differential treatment of Jews and non-Jews no longer had any use [nu-şi mai avea rostul astăzi], now that all racial laws had been abrogated and, according to the constitution now in place, all Romanian citizens, irrespective of ethnic origin, were equal before the law having the same rights and obligations in respect of the state.